marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.2 =

+* 1) Fixed the issue related to filesystem access that caused problems with images
+* 2) Added functionality that allows to have html in titles
+* 3) Added backward compatibility related to database changes and image sizes

 = 2.2.1 =